 STOP, DROP & GO

-The drop-off point will be clearly marked on the kerb outside the gate directly in front of the school hall on Longslow Road.
-Here, parents and carers will be allowed to temporarily stop vehicles to let pupils out onto the pavement where the will be met by two members of staff who will accompany them into school via the library door to proceed to their classes.
+Here, parents and carers will be allowed to temporarily stop vehicles to let pupils out onto the pavement where the will be met by two members of staff who will accompany them into school to then proceed to their classes.

 No booking required, however for the safety of your child, please ensure before letting children out, a member of staff present.